 We understand that health information about you and your health care is personal.
 We are committed to protecting health information about you.
 We create a record of the care and services you receive from us.
 We do so to provide you with quality care and to comply with any legal or regulatory requirements.

 This Notice applies to all of the records generated or received by PPMM, whether we documented the health information, or another health care provider forwarded it to us.
 This Notice will tell you the ways in which we may use or disclose health information about you.
 This Notice also describes your rights to the health information we keep about you, and describes certain obligations we have regarding the use and disclosure of your health information.

 Our pledge regarding your health information is backed up by federal and state law.
-The privacy and security provisions of the federal Health Insurance Portability and Accountability Act (“HIPAA”) require us to:
+The privacy and security provisions of the federal Health Insurance Portability and Accountability Act (“HIPAA”) and the Health Information Technology for Economic and Clinical Health Act (“HITECH”) require us to:

 For Treatment: We may use health information about you to provide you with health care treatment and services.
 We may disclose health information about you to doctors, nurses, technicians, health students, volunteers or other personnel who are involved in taking care of you.
 They may work at our offices, at a hospital if you are hospitalized under our supervision, or at another doctor’s office, lab, pharmacy, or other health care provider to whom we may refer you for consultation, to take x-rays, to perform lab tests, to have prescriptions filled, or for other treatment purposes.
 For example, a doctor treating you may need to know if you have diabetes because diabetes may slow the healing process.
 We may provide that information to a physician treating you at another institution.